MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/troubleshoot-microsoft-connected-cache.md

 ### Verify on a client

-1. On client running a supported version of Windows 10 or later, download cloud-managed content.
+1. On a client running a supported version of Windows 10 or later, download cloud-managed content.
 For more information on the types of content that Connected Cache supports, see [Supported content types](../../../plan-design/hierarchy/microsoft-connected-cache.md#supported-content-types).

-2. Open PowerShell and run the following command: `Get-DeliveryOptimizationStatus`
+1. Open PowerShell and run the following command: `Get-DeliveryOptimizationStatus`.

 For example: